How to keep children safe from dog bites in Denver

 Pet owners’ responsibilities

 Under Colorado law, dog owners are strictly liable for the damages a victim suffers as the result of an attack.
 A plaintiff who brings a lawsuit against a pet owner does not have to prove that the owner was negligent.
 While it is possible that an insurance company will pay for medical bills, a lawsuit could provide compensation for other losses.
-This provides strong incentive for owners to ensure that their dogs do not pose a threat to others.
+This provides a strong incentive for owners to ensure that their dogs do not pose a threat to others.

 The American Society for the Prevention of Cruelty to Animals offers a number of ways that pet owners can prevent a bite, such as the following: